OTI Festival 1988: Participants

 Broadcasters from twenty-two countries participated in this edition of the OTI festival.
 The OTI members, public or private broadcasters from Spain, Portugal, and twenty Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 From the countries that participated in the previous edition, Brazil and Canada did not return.

-Some of the participating broadcasters, such as those representing Chile and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Argentina, Chile, Mexico, and the United States, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.

-One performing artist had represented the same country previously: Marco de Brix had represented Paraguay in 1983.
+Three performing artists had represented the same country previously: Ced Ride had represented the Netherlands Antilles in 1977, Marco de Brix had represented Paraguay in 1983, and Paulette had represented Panama in 1986.